Braxton Whitehead becomes first CHL player to verbally commit to playing NCAA hockey | TSN

 The implications of the lawsuit could be far-reaching.
 If successful, the case could increase competition for college-age talent between North America’s two top producers of NHL draft-eligible players.

+Karr reiterated his comments on Friday, while also telling The Associated Press the NCAA Division 1 council is conducting what he called “a comprehensive eligibility review for all sports, ”which is expected to be completed by October 2025.

-Earlier this year, Karr established two committees — one each overseeing men's and women's hockey — to respond to various questions on eligibility submitted to the group by the NCAA.
-The men's committee was scheduled to go over its responses two weeks ago.
+As part of that process, Karr established two committees — one each overseeing men's and women's hockey — to respond to various questions on eligibility submitted to the group by the NCAA.
+The committee, Karr said, met last week, and has not yet submitted its responses.

+“It's the AHCA's hope that any potential changes that might impact college hockey will include collaborative discussions with the broader hockey community,” Karr said, including the NCAA, NHL and USA Hockey.

 Former Minnesota coach and Central Collegiate Hockey Association commissioner Don Lucia said at the time that the lawsuit provides the opportunity for stakeholders to look at the situation.